Improved Bounds For Some Asymptotic Formulas for Counting Words in Shift Spaces: Spectral Analysis of Transfer Operator

 where each $\mathcal{P}_{i,s}$ is projection.
 Note that in this equation the operators are analytic operators and eigenvalues are analytic functions.
-Further, composition of every two different operators on the right hand side vanishes by proposition \ref{spectral mapping theorem}.
+Further, the composition of every two different operators on the right-hand side vanishes by proposition \ref{spectral mapping theorem}.
 This yields

 Finally proposition \ref{spectral mapping theorem} implies:

 We finish this section with the following lemma. \begin{lemma} For every $s_0$ on the line $x=1$, there is a neighborhood $U$ of $s_0$, $0<\beta<1$ and constant $C>0$ such that for every positive integer $m$